Isabelle Migeotte

 The laboratory is devoted to the study of cell and cytoskeleton dynamics during early mammalian embryo development.
 We have two main themes of research: the mechanisms of gastrulation Epithelial-Mesenchymal Transition at the Primitive Streak after establishment of the anterior-posterior axis, and the subsequent morphogenesis of mesoderm-derived structures, in particular the extra-embryonic support membranes.

-The lab has established original techniques for culture and live imaging of post-implantation mouse embryos, as well as mesoderm explants.
+The lab has established techniques for culture and live imaging of post-implantation mouse embryos, as well as mesoderm explants.
 Mechanistically, we focus on the role of cytoskeleton and mechanical forces.
-We identified differences in the patterns and mechanisms of mesoderm migration depending on whether mesoderm cells formed embryonic tissues or migrated to participate to extra-embryonic envelopes such as the amnion, umbilical cord, or placenta.
-We then identified a role for keratin intermediate filaments in the morphogenesis of those membranes.
+We identified differences in the behavior and cytoskeleton organization of mesoderm cells that participate to either embryonic tissues or extra-embryonic envelopes such as the amnion, umbilical cord, or placenta.
+We have identified a role for keratin intermediate filaments in the morphogenesis of those membranes.

-- further define the interplay between cells’ cytoskeleton/adhesion repertoire and their mechanical properties.
+• Define the interplay between cells’ cytoskeleton/adhesion repertoire and their mechanical properties

 Funding